 - Letter of Reference for Community Service Form & Instructions [form-fillable pdf] [form-fillable doc]

 - Verification of Funds for Additional Expenses Form [form-fillable pdf] [form-fillable doc]

 (to be submitted with the East-West Center GDF application forms; see the UHM Office of Graduate Education website for these and other forms)

-Attention: Applicants seeking admission to Architecture, any Business Program at the master's level, or Law Program should not use the Graduate Admission Application Form.
+Attention: Applicants seeking admission to any Business program at the Master's level or to the Law Program should not use the Graduate Admission Application Form.
 The application form for these fields must be obtained from the respective programs.

 - UH Graduate Admissions Application (includes the UH Credit Card Payment Form for those applying for independent consideration) [pdf]

 - Applicants submit both the application for East-West Center Graduate Fellowship and the graduate admissions application to the University of Hawai'i to the East-West Center Award Services Office.
 Applications must be postmarked by the November deadline.

-- Applicants already enrolled as classified graduate students at the University of Hawai‘i submit only the East-West Center Graduate Fellowship application.
+- Applicants already enrolled as classified graduate students at the University of Hawai'i submit only the East-West Center Graduate Degree Fellowship application.